Lund University: Education

-The university offers 275 educational programs including 9 Bachelor's degree programmes and more than 130 Master's programmes in English.
-There are around 1400 freestanding courses and many courses are offered in English for the benefit of international exchange students.
-There are several programs allowing foreign students to study at the university.
-Notable foreign students include United States Supreme Court Justice Ruth Bader Ginsburg, who spent time at Lund University in the 1960s conducting research.
+The university offers around 275 educational programmes and some 1400 courses.
+Several programmes and courses are offered in English, allowing foreign students to study at the university.
 The university offers 6 of the 10 most popular master's programs in Sweden (2021), in terms of the numbers of applications.
 Five of those programs are offered at the School of Economics and Management (LUSEM).
-The LUSEM Master's in Finance ranks #37 in the world, according to the Financial Times annual global ranking.
+The LUSEM Master's in Finance ranks 36th in the world, according to the Financial Times annual global ranking.
+The Financial Times Master's programmes in Management ranking places Lund 44th in the world.

-Students are awarded ECTS credits for all completed courses.

 Research

 Lund University is well known as one of Scandinavia's largest research universities.
 It ranks among top performers in the European Union in terms of papers accepted for publication in scientific journals.
-It is one of Sweden's top receiver of research grants, most of which come from government-funded bodies.
-The EU is the university's second largest external research funder and Lund is the 23rd largest receiver of funding within the union's Seventh Framework Programme.
-The university is active in many internationally important research areas such as nanotechnology, climate change and stem cell biology.
+It is also Sweden's top receiver of research grants from the EU, and places fifth among european universities in funding from Horizon Europe.
+The university is active in many internationally important research areas, such as neurology, nanotechnology, climate change and stem cell biology.